 A new theory, published in the journal Trends in Cognitive Sciences, suggests that flexibility is key to human intelligence.
 University of Illinois psychology professor Aron Barbey says that the brain’s dynamic properties are the best predictors of intelligence in the human brain.
-It points the importance of how the brain is wired and how that wiring shifts in response to changing intellectual demands.
+It points to the importance of how the brain is wired and how that wiring shifts in response to changing intellectual demands.

 For me, having created the brain-based reframing method called Framestorm – which powerfully pushes cognitive flexibility to new levels – this research is highly interesting.
 Generally, it is a recognised that cognitive flexibility is among the most wanted human abilities in the 21st century, but Barbey’s research makes the case that it is indeed innate to (the development of) human intelligence.

 Barbey distinguishes between “crystallized intelligence” which involves robust connections (often-used pathways in the brain) and “fluid intelligence” which involves “weaker, more transient pathways and connections that are formed when the brain tackles unique or unusual problems”.

 The Framestorm method systematically and playfully develops fluid intelligence.
 It draws upon 10 neurological principles and consists of “The Five Fingers of Framestorm” with 50 various perspectives/questions.
 Usually, four to five perspectives are drawn upon in a session that can last 10-30 minutes (or more) and where it is more common than not that participants reach as many as 30, 50 or even 80 reframings of a challenge/situation/relationship.